clearbanc/funding-page-m2/README.md

 ```

 ### Usage
-After installing the app, you can navigate to the app via `System -> Clearbanc Funding Status`.
+After completing the installation, you can navigate to the extension  via `System -> Clearbanc Funding Status`.

 <img src="./assets/menu.png" alt="menu" width="350"/>